agda/agda/doc/user-manual/tools/command-line-options.rst

      Problem encountered with option :option:`-W`,
      like an unknown warning or the attempt to switch off a non-benign warning.

+.. option:: WithClauseProjectionFixityMismatch

+     Projection fixity different in with-clause compared to its parent clause.

 .. option:: WithoutKFlagPrimEraseEquality

      ``primEraseEquality`` used with the without-K flags.